 Another thing that can cause a bad seal is painting your pipes.
 The dried paint can press up against the cufflink part of the fitting and cause the seal to weaken and then leak water.
 To fix this issue, you’ll want to turn off your home’s water and then disconnect the pipe from the fitting.

 Once the pipe has been disconnected, remove all the paint near the end of the pipe with a quality paint stripper.
 Most home improvement stores have a wide array of options.
 Sand paper also works well, but it requires a little elbow grease.
 Once you have removed the paint, you can then insert your pipe back into the fitting and turn your home’s water source back on.

 Other issues than can cause your SharkBite fittings to leak

 Another issue that could be causing your fitting to leak is a deformed pipe.
-Overtime, your pipes can become deformed due to your basic wear and tear in addition to extreme temperatures and overuse.
+Overtime, your pipes can become deformed due to basic wear and tear in addition to extreme temperatures and overuse.
 If you do notice that your pipes are deformed, then you’ll want to replace them right away.
-A deformed pipe inserted into a fitting will more than likely result in a weak seal and eventually the leaking of water.
+A deformed pipe inserted into a fitting will more than likely result in a weak seal and eventually leaking.

 - If You Have No Hot Water Pressure, Here’s What You Should Do - December 28, 2021